top of page

 Once salt settled on a wall, it will draw in moisture from the air and any localised nearby water source which will assist it to rise up the walls both internally and externally, usually to a height of .08 of a meter, from then on travel laterally.

 So what about a damp course?
 A damp course will have zero effect in controlling the moisture as it travels up on the outer side of the wall, usually through the finishing plaster.
 So what about applying moister resistant plaster?
-We in such cases, you are just hiding the problem, similar to dry lining installations.
+Well in such cases, you are just hiding the problem, similar to dry lining installations.
 When used to cover up moisture laden walls, this is bad practise, as a damp wall can loose up to 50% of it load bearing ability and you will introduce airborne pollutants into the property.

 So is there such a thing as unassisted rising damp coming up from the foundation, I am afraid not.